Joseph Kraft

 Joseph Kraft (September 4, 1924 - January 10, 1986) was an American journalist.

 Career

-Kraft began his career in journalism at the age of 14 where he worked as a stringer covering high school sports for the New York World-Telegram.
-Kraft worked for the Los Angeles Times and Los Angeles Syndicate after July 1980 where he covered foreign affairs and national security.
+Kraft began his career in journalism at the age of 14, when he worked as a stringer covering high school sports for the New York World-Telegram.
+Kraft worked for the Los Angeles Times and Los Angeles Syndicate after July 1980, where he covered foreign affairs and national security.
 After working at The Washington Post and The New York Times in the 1950s, he became a speechwriter for 1960 Presidential candidate John F. Kennedy.
 His work landed him on the master list of Nixon political opponents.
 He served as one of three panelists for the third and final debate, held at Phi Beta Kappa Memorial Hall at the College of William & Mary, in the 1976 presidential election.
 Kraft was viewed as one of America's foremost analysts of domestic and international affairs.
 His syndicated column ran in over 200 papers.